sifzerda/next-fiction/README.md

 see 13.1.6 Starve the Ego, Feed the Soul (editing) ly by the words, but their form and structure (for instance, see: ‘13.3.4 Deliberately awkward sentences,' and ‘10.1.1 When to not abridge'). (editing)

+(see: 14.1.2 Desperate descriptive detailing of dialogic discourse does disservice). (the next words chapter)

+(see 11.3 Information Economy) (the next words)

+ 13.2.7 Dialogue descriptions (the next words)

+above rule of invisibility (see: 13.2.5) (the next words)

 footnotes are not resetting on page switch (they're accumulating)

 IN THE FIRST WORDS CHAPTER, put the examples inside blue boxes (or other color)